 SOLVE includes my own research survey summaries, PTSD resource information and care options.
 My hope is that SOLVE will help young people avoid misdiagnosis or prolonged undiagnosed PTSD.
 The subgroup of teens and children who suffer through extreme family trauma: stemming from terrorism, disease, addiction, or death is often underserved population.
 The long term impact on the underserved intragenerational PTSD population, makes these young people more prone to mental health, addiction, suicide and significant personal and professional development challenges.

-I conducted research on PTSD under the guidance of a PHD. specializing in Trauma/Suicide Prevention from a leading Ivy League University, and I have continued to study why children of parents who have suffered grave illness, catastrophic injury, disease and other significant life interruptions are not routinely screened closely enough for PTSD, My goal has been to both raise awareness and to advocate for both preventative and early intervention.
+The research I conducted on PTSD was done under the guidance of a PHD. specializing in Trauma/Suicide Prevention from a leading Ivy League University, I have continued to study why children of parents who have suffered grave illness, catastrophic injury, disease and other significant life interruptions are not routinely screened closely enough for PTSD, My goal has been to both raise awareness and to advocate for both preventative and early intervention.

-Through establishing SOLVE chapters at high schools and colleges and universities I aim to provide programming in order to give young people the opportunity to join in safe spaces in an easy to access and fun social format.
-These social gatherings will give kids the opportunity to hear from both professionals and other young people like myself about our journeys, our healing and our success stories.
-Peace.
+Through establishing SOLVE chapters at both high schools and colleges/universities, I seek to provide programming to give young people the opportunity to join in safe spaces in both an accessible and fun social format.
+These social gatherings give kids the opportunity to hear from both professionals and other young people like myself about our journeys, our healing and our success.